-Botswana is considered one of the safest countries in Africa and violent attacks towards travelers are rare but petty crime does exist.
+Botswana is one of the safest countries in Africa and travelers might only encounter petty crime.

-Most tourism in Botswana is around Gaborone, Francistown and the tourist capital, Maun.
-The good news is Maun, the gateway to the Okavango Delta, doesn't really experience high levels of crime.
+Most tourism in Botswana is centered around Gaborone, Francistown and the tourist capital, Maun.
+The good news is Maun, the gateway to the Okavango Delta, doesn't experience high levels of crime.

-Foreigners have been robbed, but it isn't a common thing.
-As you would in any country, keep your valuables secure and only take what you need out with you for the day.
+As you would in any country, keep your valuables secure and only take out with you what you need for the day.

 Visitors should use care when talking on a cell phone while walking.
 Pickpockets can frequent crowded spots and transport hubs so secure your valuables.

 Occasionally, travelers have been robbed in the areas of Gaborone Dam and Kgale Hill in the capital, Gaborone.
-It's advised to exercise caution in these areas particular between dusk and dawn.
+It's advised to exercise caution in these areas, particularly between dusk and dawn.

 Theft of property from vehicles has been reported in Botswana.
-Never leave any valuables in youe vehicle if parked somewhere or overnight.
+Never leave any valuables in your vehicle if parked somewhere or overnight.